siberianfox/tinygwiki/TinyG-Boot-Loader.md

 macintosh-3:xboot your-user-dir$
 </pre>

-We have not diagnosed or fixed this yet.
+We have not diagnosed or fixed this yet, but are working on getting it to compile under Atmel Studio6 (see later item).

 ## Developer Notes
 The boot loader is Alex Forencich's xboot which can be found in the xboot directory in the main TinyG git tree.
 This xboot has the settings and modifications for use on TinyG.
 (You can safely ignore the xmega_boot directory.)